 Sambor Village Hotel

-Wake up early in this morning for one of the highlights of our Cambodia tour: watching Angkor Wat Complex at sunrise.
+Wake up early in this morning for one of the highlights of our Cambodia tour: watching sunrise over the Angkor Complex.
 Our guide and driver will pick you up at your hotel in the early morning then take you to the ideal watching point.
 It is worthy to watch the first sunlight shines over the largest archaeological site in the world.
 Have your breakfast at a local restaurant near the complex.